whatwg/streams/FAQ.md

 Observables and readable streams both share the semantic of "zero or more chunks, followed by either an error or done signal".
 But beyond that, they are not very comparable.

-## How do readable streams related to [async iterables](https://github.com/zenparsing/async-iteration/)?
+## How do readable streams relate to [async iterables](https://github.com/zenparsing/async-iteration/)?

 Readable streams are conceptually a special case of async iterables, with a focus on I/O. The best analogy is something like "readable streams is to async iterable as array is to sync iterable."
 That is, just like arrays are a specialized type of iterable optimized for memory locality and random access, readable streams are a specialized type of async iterable optimized for things like off-main-thread data transfer and precise backpressure signaling.